-To use Auto-Scheduling you'll need to set up your demand signals (referred to as Metrics in the product), and ensure you add or import enough data for Auto-Scheduling to predict your labour demands.
+To use Auto-Scheduling, you'll need to set up your demand signals (referred to as Metrics in Schedule), and ensure you add or import enough data for Auto-Scheduling to predict your labour demands.

 Setting up your demand signals should be a one-off task, though you may need to update them or adjust your Required Staff recipes over time to ensure Auto-Scheduling continues to work for the changing needs of your business.

 The Auto button combines the two key functions that make up Auto-Scheduling, Auto-Build (creating optimal empty shift structures) and Auto-Fill (filling your empty schedule with the right people for every shift).

 You can also access each of the functions individually by clicking the drop down menu.

 Once you have your business set up with Auto-Scheduling, you can simply click this button to create and fill your schedule.